may be available

 Studying this course through Open Universities will give you the confidence to take on an independent and self-motivated approach to teaching.
 OUA students can freely enrol in seven of the program's first year units, either to 'dip' into the education discipline, or (with their university's approval) to use these units as electives in another program.
 However, the remaining units in the program are restricted.
 To continue working towards the Bachelor of Education (Early Childhood) degree, students must apply for a place in the program and meet specific eligibility criteria.

 This is a restricted program.
 Students must satisfy the following requirements in order to be eligible for entry into the degree:

 There is a large practical component to this program and students will be required to spend 110 days in school placements throughout their studies.
 The program culminates in a final internship of 40 days, where students assume responsibility for a class of children under the supervision of an experienced teacher.

-Want more information about the career benefits of this course?
 Fill out the enquiry form to the right and a study consultant will contact you with the details you need.